Tigers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.
+- In six games as the underdog over the last 10 matchups, the Tigers have posted a mark of 3-3.

-- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on three occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Tigers and their opponents are 2-7-1 when it comes to hitting the over.

 Explore More About This Game